Saddam Hussain (Chhatra League)

-Saddam Hussain (সাদ্দাম হোসেন) is a Bangladeshi political student activist and fugitive who served as the president of the Bangladesh Chhatra League (BCL), the student wing of the Bangladesh Awami League.
-Hussain fled Bangladesh after the July Revolution; he has since been convicted of several crimes in his home country.
+Saddam Hussain (Bengali: সাদ্দাম হোসেন) is a Bangladeshi political student activist who has been serving as the president of the Bangladesh Chhatra League (BCL), the student wing of the Bangladesh Awami League since 2022.
 He previously held the position of general secretary of the BCL’s University of Dhaka unit.
 In 2019, he was elected assistant general secretary of the Dhaka University Central Students' Union (DUCSU), and became a member of the University of Dhaka Senate in the same year.

+Hussain reportedly left Bangladesh and is presently residing in Kolkata, India following the resignation of Sheikh Hasina as the prime minister of the country.
+He has since been convicted in several cases including crimes against humanity, and corruption by the interim government and had been sentenced to death in absentia in 2026.

 Early life and education

 Hussain was born in Panchagarh, Rangpur Division of Bangladesh.
 His father, Md.
 Aminul Haque, formerly served as president of an Upazila unit of both the Bangladesh Chhatra League and the Bangladesh Awami Jubo League.

 He has finished his secondary education at Thakurgaon Government High School in 2008, followed by higher secondary studies at Notre Dame College, Dhaka.
 He later enrolled in the Department of Law at the University of Dhaka.